duckdb/pg_duckdb/docs/secrets.md

 SELECT duckdb.is_motherduck_enabled();
 ```

 Once enabled, your MotherDuck databases and tables become automatically available in PostgreSQL.
-See the [MotherDuck documentation](motherduck.md) for complete details.
+See the [MotherDuck Integration guide](motherduck.md) for complete details.

 ## Advanced Configuration: Foreign Data Wrapper

-For advanced use cases, you can define secrets using PostgreSQL's Foreign Data Wrapper system:
+For advanced use cases, you can define secrets using PostgreSQL's Foreign Data Wrapper (FDW) system:

 ### Using Credential Chain (AWS)